-Using other resources You are permitted, and encouraged, to discuss the problem and solutions at a high level with classmates on the class newsgroup.
+Using other resources You are permitted, and encouraged, to discuss the problem and solutions at a high level with classmates on the class discussion forum.
 However, all the work you submit must be your own creation.
 In particular, all code you submit must be your own work and you must make sure that you can explain how it works in detail.
 (An arbitrary subset of the class will be called upon to demonstrate this knowledge in person.)
 Any help you receive, be it from persons, books, papers, videos, Web sites, or other resources, must be very prominently noted in your submission; failure to do so amounts to academic dishonesty.
 (See syllabus.)

 Submission: Submission consists of (1) a hardcopy of this assignment with answers filled in neatly and (2) a well-packaged electronic submission with answers to the programming components.
-Refer to the syllabus for submission instructions.
-Name the electronic submission using the template cos350-hw01-lastname-firstname-pqrs.jar where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit number of your choosing.
-The submission should be designed so that the command jar xf cos350-hw01-lastname-firstname-pqrs. jar results in the creation of a directory cos350-hw01-lastname-firstname-pqrs.
+Refer to the class discussion forum for further submission instructions.
+Use the gzipped tar (strongly preferred) or zip formats to package your submission.
+Name the electronic submission using the template where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit string of your choosing.
+(Replace .tgz with .zip if you use zip instead of tar for packaging.)
+The submission should be designed so that the command results in the creation of a directory cos452-hw01-lastname-firstname-pqrs.
 In that directory should be all the source code (organized in further sub-directories as needed) as well as a README file with the usual semantics.
-Do not submit any kind of non-source files (executables, object files, class files, etc.).
-Be especially careful if you use IDEs such as Eclipse for your work because the packages created by them often contain compiled, not source files.
+Do not submit any kind of non-source files (results of compilation, etc.).